Xooa/xooa-php-sdk/README.md

 #### Type

-string — Should contain a Xooa URl to send APIs to if not set by User
+string — Should contain a Xooa URL to call APIs from if not set by User

 ==